dekoza/mtgpl/docs/_sources/FRF.rst.txt

 :mtgtip:`Map the Wastes<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/3/039b61b1-79d5-44b6-8c0f-b8e8e508e5a9.jpg?1562822018|https://scryfall.com/card/frf/134/map-the-wastes?utm_source=api>`
-   Search your library for a basic land card, put it onto the battlefield tapped, then shuffle your library.
+   Search your library for a basic land card, put it onto the battlefield tapped, then shuffle.
 Bolster 1.
 (Choose a creature with the least toughness among creatures you control and put a +1/+1 counter on it.)

 :mtgtip:`Return to the Earth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/5/95a53144-2ef3-47d9-a176-73d620202df6.jpg?1562827827|https://scryfall.com/card/frf/135/return-to-the-earth?utm_source=api>`